 Find a dog food that fits your pet’s needs

 Find a cat food that fits your pet’s needs

+Small dog breeds are understandably popular, slotting into our lives and homes without taking up too much precious space, but we do need to consider how the world looks from their point of view.
 Try to get down on your dog’s level – literally – and take a good look around.
-Does the sofa loom high overhead and the slippery kitchen floor seem to extend for miles?
+Does the sofa loom high overhead?
+Does the slippery kitchen floor seem to extend for miles?
+Do even the children look like scary giants to your small dog?
 This is your dog’s environment, so it’s important to see things from their perspective.
 Ask yourself a few key questions:

 How far away from primary rest or play areas are essentials such as the water bowl?
 A short sprint or marathon distance?

 If your dog is allowed on the furniture, how far do they have to jump?
 Would your dog benefit from a step that leads up to furniture?

 All shapes and sizes

 Small and miniature breeds are a celebration of the wide variety of the mini canine forms.
 Some are compact and sturdy, like Jack Russell Terriers or West Highland White Terriers.
 Others, such as Italian Greyhounds, Prague Ratters and Chihuahuas, can be quite sensitive and delicate, naturally requiring gentle handling and careful treatment.